junwei0676/Orbital-Project-HobbyLand/README.md

 4th week of May: Pick up necessary technologies - HTML, CSS, Javascript 5th week of May: Created Mockup
 1st week of June: Finalized login,sign up page.
-Add to homepage (home screen, features tab) 2nd week of June: Start working on the main portal (user interface, chat function, matchmaking function) 3rd week of June: Implement machine learning for accurate matchmaking (based on user’s details) 4th week of June: Testing and debugging
+Add to homepage (home screen, features tab) 2nd week of June: Start working on the main portal (user interface, matchmaking function) 3rd week of June onwards: Implement machine learning for accurate matchmaking (based on user’s details) 4th week of June: Testing and debugging
 1st week of July: Implementation of peer teams’ suggestions 2nd week of July: Finalize machine learning algorithm and home page, portal designs 3rd week of July: Testing and debugging

+Milestone features:

+Milestone 1:
+Basic layout and design for login and sign up pages Basic login feature with default username and password

+Milestone 2:
+Improved login and sign up function with email and password, connected to database Added profile page to input details
+Added users page showcasing all registered users (this is very basic currently, to create a working prototype to allow users to find matches manually as we are still in the process of implementing matchmaking)

+Milestone 3:
+Matchmaking system using machine learning algorithm Further improve display of user details

+Link to web app (for best experience use desktop/laptop!)  : https://hobbyland-ace89.web.app

+Work in progress

+We are currently working on a user matching system using elements of machine learning.
+We will build a linear regression model to predict and assign a value (Hobbyscore) to every user, which is then used to match users with similar scores.

+Firstly, users will fill in values from 1 to 10 for these categories:
+Interest in the hobby
+Commitment level (availability)
+Age

+We have then created a test data set where Hobbyscore is calculated based on our own formula

+(Example dataset in csv file)